How to Become a Freelancer for Big Companies: 12 Tips

 Learn more: 4 Reasons You Need a Contractor Agreement for Consulting

-8. Have Your Own Contract Prepared and Ready to Go
+8. Have Your Own Contract Ready to Go

-While many clients will have their own contracts they use for independent contractor engagements, it is always a good idea to have your own contract as well.
-Even having the framework of a scope of work on hand can be helpful to keep the engagement process moving forward quickly once an enterprise decides to work with you.
+While many clients will have their own contracts for independent contractor engagements, it is always a good idea to have your own contract just in case.
+Also, having the framework of a scope of work in hand helps keep the engagement process moving forward quickly once an enterprise decides to work with you.

 Most large enterprises will have specific insurance requirements for all independent contractors they engage.
-By having insurance in place from the start, at a minimum it is a good idea to have general liability insurance, it is easier to adjust coverage levels to meet client requirements.
+Having insurance already in place in your business—general liability coverage at a minimum—makes it easier to adjust coverage levels to meet client requirements.
 In order to obtain proper business insurance, work with an insurance broker familiar with small business insurance or a company like MBO.

 Check out: Business Insurance Requirements for Independent Consultants